vmware-ibm-jil/vcd_toolkit_for_openshift/doc/ibm-cloud-vss.md

 #### Create Ignition files, install-config.yaml, and ssh keys:
 * Execute `PATH=$PATH:/usr/local/openshift;export PATH`
 * Edit create_ignition.sh and  change line 10 to point to the correct openshift-install binary
+* Download the appropriate OpenShift Install and client code from here:
+[Red Hat Download Site (choose appropriate version)](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/) Additional OCP install details can be found here: [OCP 4.5 Install instructions but choose proper version.](https://docs.openshift.com/container-platform/4.5/installing/installing_vsphere/installing-vsphere-installer-provisioned.html)

-   - TODO The OpenShift installer binary: `openshift-install` appears to be unique to the version of OpenShift.
+   _- TODO The OpenShift installer binary: `openshift-install` appears to be unique to the version of OpenShift.
 We downloaded both the openshift-install 4.4 and 4.5 binaries to /usr/local/openshift/ with unique names and we edit the install script to point to the correct installer.
-There should be a better way to do this... all name
+There should be a better way to do this... all name_

 * Execute `create_ignition.sh`  This will generate ssh keys, generate install-config.yaml, create a directory based on the cluster name, and create a set of ignition files.
 * setup passwordless SSH:  create_ignition generated ssh keys and put the public key into the OCP `install-config.yaml`.
 The OCP install process will propagate the public key to the bootstrap, masters, workers, and loadbalancer VMs.
 Userid to ssh to will be `core`.
 Copy the keys to /root/.ssh so that you can ssh (without password) to those VMs.
 Don't overwrite id_rsa, id_rsa.pub if you already have keys that you care about:
 ```